TeamGloomy/TeamGloomy.github.io/pages/mydoc/getting_started.md

 ## Firmware
 A copy of the firmware is required and can be found [here](https://github.com/gloomyandy/RepRapFirmware/releases) (remember to rename it to just firmware.bin).
 This is placed on the root of the SD card and is flashed to the board on first boot of the device.
 There are four versions of the firmware:
-* LPC-Wifi
+* LPC-WiFi
 * LPC-SBC
-* STM32F4-Wifi
+* STM32F4-WiFi
 * STM32F4-SBC

-### Wifi
+### WiFi
-This version is for use on boards that are going to be used with a wifi connection.
+This version is for use on boards that are going to be used with an ESP8266 WiFi connection.
 Information can be found on the corresponding boards page.

 ### SBC
-This version uses an SBC (Single Board Computer) such as a raspberry pi to serve up the webpage, allowing both an ethernet or wifi connection.
+This version uses an SBC (Single Board Computer) such as a raspberry pi to serve up the webpage, allowing both an ethernet or WiFi connection.
 This acts in the same way as the new Duet 3 + SBC.
 Information can be found on the corresponding boards page.

 ## SD Card Structure
 The SD Card structure as detailed [here](https://duet3d.dozuki.com/Wiki/Firmware_Overview#Section_SD_card_structure).
-This is applicable only to wifi and ethernet versions of the firmware.
+This is applicable only to WiFi versions of the firmware.

 ## DuetWebControl
-The standard version of DuetWebControl (DWC) is now fully compatible with the LPC port.
+The standard version of DuetWebControl (DWC) is now fully compatible with this port.
 It can be found [here](https://github.com/Duet3D/DuetWebControl/releases).

 ## Configuration Files